 Continuity of Management: The person (or married couple) creating a Trust usually choose themselves to be the Trustee(s) until their death or incapacity.
 Then a successor Trustee that you name takes over.
 This inures that there is no interruption in authority to pay bills, manage property and conduct business.
 Without a Trust there is nobody in charge until they are appointed by the probate court.

-Privacy: The contents of a Trust are generally free from public examination.
+Are living trusts public record in Oklahoma?: The contents of a Trust are generally free from public examination.
 Therefore, the distribution plan and the nature of the assets are kept private.
 In contrast, a Will must be filed in a public record, and the executor will usually be required to file an inventory and appraisals.

 No separate tax return: No separate tax return or employer identification number is required while you are the Trustee.
 See end note.